artomich/icq-bot-node/README.md

   };
   </code>
 </pre>
-<p>But waitings only wait for event getting and filter their.
-It is useless without binded actions</p>
+<p>But waitings only wait for event getting and filter them.
+It is useless without bound actions</p>
 <h2>Action</h2>
 <p>Bot answers events with special <b>actions</b>.
 There are two types of it: user and built-in.
-User actions are simple <b>desired asynchronous</b> functions, binded with ICQWaiting.
-Built-in actions are calling of special method of <b>ICQAction object</b></p>
+User actions are simple <b>desired asynchronous</b> functions, bound with ICQWaiting.
+Built-in actions are calls of special method of <b>ICQAction object</b></p>
 <pre>
 <code>
   const {ICQLife, ICQWaiting, ICQAction} = require('icq-bot-node');